sikt-no/clj-jwt/README.md

 (clj-jwt/unsign "https://sso-stage.nsd.no/.well-known/jwks.json" "<your-token-here>")
 ```

-Or you can use the `resolve-key` function with the  jws backend from
+Or you can use the `resolve-public-key` function with the  jws backend from
 buddy-auth:

 ```clojure